-Hudson Yards With Kids: Top 10 Things to Do at NYC's New West Side Hot Spot
+Hudson Yards With Kids: Top 10 Things To Do at NYC's New West Side Hot Spot

 New York City is always changing, which is one of the many reasons why it's so fun to raise kids here.
-Still, even by NYC standards, it's rare that a new neighborhood seemingly springs to life overnight, bringing with it places to play, eat, and explore.
-That's just part of what makes Hudson Yards, the new development on Midtown Manhattan's far west side, such a surprise.
+Still, even by NYC standards, it's rare a new neighborhood seemingly springs to life overnight, bringing with it places to play, eat, and explore.
+That's just part of what makes Hudson Yards, the new towering development on Midtown Manhattan's far west side, such a surprise.

 Whether you view Hudson Yards as a tourist trap, a marvel of urban planning and engineering, or somewhere in the middle, we've rounded up 10 fun things to do in this new neighborhood with kids.

 My kids loved making their way to the top of The Vessel, deciding which stairs to take at each level.

 The sculptural centerpiece of Hudson Yards Public Square, The Vessel was designed by Heatherwick Studio and features 154 flights of interconnecting staircases and 80 landings, offering a unique perspective on the happenings at Hudson Yards and beyond.
 It's geometric, hive-like shape produces some Instagram-worthy moments, and all that climbing is sure to burn off some energy.
 FREE timed-entry tickets can be booked two weeks in advance.
 A limited number of FREE same-day tickets are released each morning at any of the on-site kiosks on the outdoor plaza or inside at The Shops and Restaurants at Hudson Yards.
 Tourists visiting may wish to take advantage of the $10 flex pass that allows bookings up to six months in advance.

 The hit experience/store CAMP is now open in Hudson Yards.
 Photo courtesy of the store

 2. Go to CAMP